sygmaprotocol/sygma-relayer-deployment/README.md

 See [here](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/31a2a02d678d3f6940b09ac4876efe158495e950/ecs/task_definition_TESTNET.j2#L38)

 For easy reference, the env variables should be Organisation name with the environment to differentiate Relayers on the network.
-For `SYG_RELAYER_ENV` use TESTNET if it is a testnet instance and `MAINNET` if it is a production For `SYG_RELAYER_ID` we need to make sure that it is unique for all relayers.
+For `SYG_RELAYER_ENV` use TESTNET if it is a testnet instance and `MAINNET` if it is a production.
+Change it [here](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_TESTNET.j2#L47)
+For `SYG_RELAYER_ID` we need to make sure that it is unique for all relayers.
 So make sure that you have consulted with Sygma team about proper relayerid.
+Change it [here](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_TESTNET.j2#L43)
 ```
                "name": "SYG_RELAYER_ID",
                "value": "{{ relayerId }}"